siwinlo/twitterbot/README.md

-This is a simple Python twitterbot that translates recent tweets with #garden into an emoji garden
+This is a simple Python twitterbot that translates recent tweets with #ocean into an emoji ocean

-@em0ji_garden

-🌺
+@_em0cean_